domRiddle/ASF/Third-party-tools.md

 ## Packaging

 - **[AUR repo](https://aur.archlinux.org/packages/asf)**, allowing you to easily install ASF on arch linux.
-- **[Cookbook](https://supermarket.chef.io/cookbooks/asf)**, allowing you to easily install ASF on various systems.
+- **[OUTDATED] [Cookbook](https://supermarket.chef.io/cookbooks/asf)**, allowing you to easily install ASF V2 on various systems.
+It wasn't updated for latest ASF version yet, therefore its usage is discouraged.
+Perhaps you could help if you're interested?
 - **[OUTDATED] [Brew formula](http://brewformulas.org/ArchiSteamFarm)**, allowing you to easily install ASF V2 with homebrew.
-Since it wasn't updated for latest version yet, we discourage using this one (perhaps you could help updating it if you're interested?).
+It wasn't updated for latest ASF version yet, therefore its usage is discouraged.
+Perhaps you could help if you're interested?
 ---

 ### Bots / Libraries